srujanreddyj/srujanreddyj/README.md

 I'm currently looking for opportunities.
 I love to learn and contribute towards machine learning community in any and every possible way to achieve the goals of smart machines.
 I'm passionate about technology, people and society.

 - 🌱 I’m currently learning Machine Learning and Deep Learning techniques to apply in industrial automation, self-driving technologies.
-- 💬 Ask me about Python, R, SQL, Git, Neural Networks
+- 💬 Ask me about: Tech, Mechanics, Industrial Engineering, Neural Networks
+- ⚡ Languages: Python3, R, SQL, Git

 <!--
 **srujanreddyj/srujanreddyj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.